Talented stars, killer physiques.Read article

 Have your upper body workouts become a bit mundane?
-Have you been doing the same, tired routine every chest/triceps day only to experience stagnating results after a matter of a few months or even weeks?
-If so, we’ve got something for you.
+Have you been doing the same, tired chest and arms workout routine day in and day out only to experience stagnating results after a matter of a few months or even weeks?
+If so, we’ve got something special for you.

-In the following workout, we’re going to blast your chest and triceps with a variety of high-intensity training protocols.
+In the following workout routine, we’re going to blast your chest and arms with a variety of high-intensity training protocols.
 You’ll notice that the rest periods are aggressive and short, and the volume is ultra high.
-If your upper body has been lagging and you’re looking for a challenge, this is the perfect workout to leave you in a pile on the floor.
+If your upper body has been lagging and you’re looking for a challenge, this is the chest and arms workout to leave you in a pile on the floor.

 Not everyone is going to be able to finish, and be warned that if you do, you may need help brushing your teeth later that night.
 Keep the rest periods honest with the timer on your phone or a stop watch.
 It will also help to have a good workout partner to help spot when you’re nearing the end of a set.
 As fatigue sets in, you’ll want to focus on form to keep the right muscles engaged and stay safe.

 1. Dumbbell Bench Press: 3 sets / 15 reps

 Superset with Push-ups: 3 sets / 20 reps / 90 sec. rest

 2. Heavy Weighted Dip:* 3-4 sets / 8-12 reps

 Superset with Incline Dumbbell Flye: 3-4 sets / 12 reps / 90 sec. rest

 3. Cable Crossover Ladder: 5** sets / 8-20**reps

 *If you don’t have a weight belt for dips, hold a dumbbell between your feet.